- Family Law

 One of the most valuable assets to be distributed during a divorce is the value of a closely held or family business.
 Whether the business is solely owned by one or both spouses or either of them is a part owner of a business, the interest will be deemed part of the marital estate, giving the other spouse a claim to receive a share of the value of that interest.
 The difficulty often arises in ascertaining the value of that interest in order to calculate each spouse’s share.
 The Westport divorce attorneys at Needle | Cuda represent owner-spouses and non-owner spouses in divorces, working to ensure that our clients’ rights and claims are zealously represented and protected during the divorce process and that each spouse received a fair value of the business.

 Connecticut is an “all property state,” which means that every asset owned by either party at the time of divorce is subject to equitable distribution.
-For purposes of what is considered within the marital estate, Connecticut makes no distinction between property acquired before or during the marriage, nor does it matter who is the title owner of the business.
-This includes a spouse’s interest in a business.
-However, there are still arguments that can be raised about how the value should be distributed between the parties.
+During the process of determining which assets fall within the marital estate, Connecticut makes no distinction between property acquired before or during the marriage, nor does it matter who is the title owner of the business.
+This includes a spouse’s interest in a business or family business.
+However, arguments can be raised about how the value should be distributed between the parties.

-It is important to bear in mind that “equitable” distribution does not mean equal distribution.
+It is important to bear in mind that “equitable” distribution does not mean equal.
 It means that distribution is supposed to be fair.
 There are no bright line rules about that determination.
-The statute invests immense discretion in a trial judge in how that can be done.
-This is one of the most important reasons why legal advocacy and an accurate and thorough presentation on a party’s behalf can make a significant difference in the outcome of a case.
+The Connecticut statute place broad discretion in the hands of the trial judge in how that property can be fairly divided.
+This is one of the most important reasons why legal advocacy and an accurate, thorough, and strategically nuanced presentation on a party’s behalf can make a significant difference in the outcome of a case.

 There are over a dozen factors that are to be considered in arriving at what is a fair distribution.
-Among the factors that can be critical in considering distribution of a closely held business are the contributions of each party in the acquisition, preservation or appreciation of the asset.
-These can be counterbalanced by other factors, however.
+Among the factors that can be most critical are the contributions of each party in the acquisition, preservation, and/or appreciation of the asset.
+These can be counterbalanced by other factors.
 For example, in a very short-term marriage where the parties kept their finances relatively separate, the fact that one party brought his or her interest in the business into the marriage may weigh in favor of the other party having much less of a share in the value of that business.
-However, if the parties have been married for a very long time and their overall finances and family circumstances (i.e., such as children and all the familial roles and responsibilities that flow from them) have become inextricably entangled, then there is a much greater chance the assets division might focus on a nexus of 50/50.
-There are also some factors, such as cause of dissolution of the marriage based on fault, which could take what would otherwise be a 50/50 division of assets and provide for some greater share of the assets to the aggrieved party.
+However, if the parties have been married for a very long time and their overall finances and family circumstances (i.e., such as children and all the familial roles and responsibilities that flow from them) have become inextricably entangled, then there is a much greater chance the assets division might focus on a nexus of a 50/50 division.
+There are also some factors, such as cause of dissolution of the marriage based on fault, which could take what would otherwise be a 50/50 division of assets and can lead to a greater distribution share of the assets going to the aggrieved party.

 Typically, each spouse hires his or her own team of experts.
 The selection of the experts is very important, because inevitably each expert is called upon to exercise his or her professional judgment to make the leap from the facts to the value they are assigning to the business.
-That expert’s opinion is likely to be a critical element of either settlement discussions or presentation of the case at trial.
-Our divorce attorneys have a strong network of accredited experts that we recommend to clients and with whom we work throughout the valuation process.
+That expert’s opinion is a critical element of either settlement discussions or presentation of your case at trial.
+Our divorce attorneys have a strong network of licensed and accredited experts that we recommend to clients and with whom we work throughout the valuation process.

 Determining the reasonableness of the business owner’s compensation can also be critical not only to the valuation and division of the business, but also the proper calculation of alimony.
 This involves differentiating between the part of the owner’s income which is derived from the business as an investment, compared to the part of that income which is being paid for the employment role fulfilled by the business owner, such as CEO for example.
 That likely will involve determining what the reasonable compensation would be to replace the business owner in that role by hiring an outside person, since the business owner usually controls his or her own pay so that is no an accurate measurement; there are any number of reasons why the owner might underpay or overpay themselves.
 Differentiating the employment/ownership aspects of the income stream can be very important to ensure that the asset is properly divided based on the ownership portion while alimony/child support is focused on the employment portion, without double dipping, so that the same portion of the income stream is not counted for both alimony/child support and asset division.